-According to a new study, the ability to appear in the near future to determine what methods of treatment for prostate cancer and to what extent the impact on urinary and sexual function of men in order to reduce the number of unwanted effects of therapy.
+According to a new study in the near future will be able to determine which treatments for prostate cancer and to what extent the impact on urinary and sexual function of men in order to reduce the number of unwanted effects of therapy.
 The scientific work carried out in the Fox Chase Cancer Center.
 Its results were presented at the annual meeting of the American Society for Radiation Oncology, 16 September.

 For each method of treatment is characterized by side effects, including disturbances in bladder, erectile dysfunction.
 These symptoms often occur in patients and to perform therapy.
 Therefore, Dr. Johnson and his team interviewed the men about the presence of any symptoms before and after treatment, to track how prostate cancer therapy affects the condition of the bladder and sexual function.
 3515 14523 men in the survey said about the problem of frequent urination.